svermeulen/vim-macrobatics/README.md

 nmap ggr <plug>(Mac_Prepend)
 ```

-Then, you can add content to the current macro by pressing `ggp`.
+Then, you can append behaviour to the current macro by pressing `ggp`.
 This will play the given macro and then immediately enter record mode to record any new content to the end of it.

 The prepend `ggr` command works similarly except that it will enter record mode immediately, and then play the previous macro immediately after the recording is stopped.